 Representative matters include:

-- Obtained a favorable ruling in the Seventh Circuit Court of Appeals reversing the trial court in a case involving a claim for coverage by a purported "additional insured."
+- Obtained a favorable ruling for insurer in the Seventh Circuit Court of Appeals reversing the trial court in a case involving a demand for coverage by a purported "additional insured."
 Kmart Corp. v.
 Footstar, Inc., 777 F.3d 923 (7th Cir.
 2015).

-- Represented an insurer in a leading New York class action, bench trial and successful appeal rejecting claims by the defendant class of entitlement to un-aggregated "non-products" coverage for asbestos bodily injury.
+- Successfully represented an insurer in a leading New York class action, bench trial and appeal rejecting claims by the defendant class of entitlement to un-aggregated "non-products" coverage for asbestos bodily injury.

 - Represented an insurance company in a two-month California bench trial resulting in a judgment completely disproving the plaintiff policyholder’s allegations that the client had issued multiple insurance contracts in the 1940s covering the plaintiff’s asbestos liabilities.

-- Obtained a highly favorable settlement for an insurer in Washington coverage litigation involving potential coverage for clergy abuse claims and the associated bankruptcy of the insured diocese.
+- Obtained a highly favorable settlement for an insurer in Washington-venued federal coverage litigation involving potential coverage for clergy abuse claims and the associated bankruptcy of the insured diocese.

 Cyber Insurance and Data Breach Coverage, Shook, Hardy & Bacon Third Annual Ethics Conference, April 19, 2016.